 6 Acceptance Of Complexity And What This Entails

-Healthcare is a really complex business.
+Healthcare is a complex business.
 It’s usually the case that many people must combine their various clinical, therapeutic, technical, administrative, and support service expertise to deliver high-quality results.

 This creates great complexity – so there is wisdom in accepting that it’s not possible to ‘know’ everything as a leader.
 This is one of the reasons why trust is so important.